 11.19.3 UTC TSF Offset procedures

 When dot11UTCTSFOffsetActivated is true, the Time Advertisement and Time Zone elements shall be included in all Probe Response frames, (11ay)the Time Advertisement element shall be included in the Beacon frame every dot11TimeAdvertisementDTIMInterval DTIM intervals(#4221)(11ay), and the Time Advertisement element shall be included in the DMG Beacon frame or in the Announce frame at least every dot11DMGTimeAdvertisementBeaconInterval.
-When dot11UTCTSFOffsetActivated is false, the Time Advertisement and Time Zone elements shall not be included in Beacon(11ay), Probe Response, and Announce frames.

-The AP should periodically synchronize to a UTC reference clock (ITU-R Recommendation TF.460-6 (2002) [B59]) so that the UTC TSF offset can account for drift.
+When dot11UTCTSFOffsetActivated is true, the AP should periodically synchronize to a UTC reference clock (ITU-R Recommendation TF.460-6 (2002) [B59]) so that the UTC TSF offset can account for drift.
 The AP shall increment the Time Update Counter field value in the Time Advertisement element each time the synchronization occurs.
 The method the AP uses to synchronize with a UTC reference clock is out of scope of the standard.

 Annex C